 A post shared by Reese’sBookClubxHelloSunshine (@reesesbookclubxhellosunshine) on

 If you are anything like me, you constantly fall trap to the allure of a book with a pretty cover and a promising synopsis.
-However, you can never seem to actually pick it up — you always say you don’t have time, because of course you don’t.
+However, you can never seem to actually pick it up — you always say you do not have time, because of course you do not.
 But we need the mental stimulation that comes from reading something interesting as opposed to looking at pretty pictures on Insta.
 Our brain requires exercise to keep it healthy and strong, and reading has been found to enhance neural connectivity in the brain.
 One study found that literary fiction, which simulates our daily lives, also makes us more empathetic and in tune with the world.
 And reading poetry, along with books that make us question meaning, has the ability to enhance our mental flexibility.

 View this post on Instagram